 You got this.
 You can be that.
 Anyone can be anything!

 Comments like these are a great starting point, but the problem is, they’re not actionable.

 A better first step involves offering such encouraging words, but also supplying opportunity where there is none, or, providing more info and direction on where that opportunity might be hiding.
 Now, it’s “you can be anything,” and “here’s how you can start your journey.”

-Which brings us to empowerment programs, and why these types of programs important...
+Which brings us back to empowerment programs, and why these types of programs important...

 I mean, how could they not be?

 But to first tie it in with the above, we tell kids and teens all the time that the sky is the limit, but we need to also show them how to get off the ground.